SAP-archive/techne/docs/pages/components/input-group.md

 ## Input with icons

-The Input with addons components also support having actions icons to the right of the element.
+The Input with add-on component also support actions icons to the right of the element.

 {% capture input-action %}
 <div class="tn-form__group">